viidalepp/auli/presentations.md

 10.03.2023.
 Technology, Society and Artificial Intelligence.
 Online talk, WG 6 of the Lithme COST Action: Language in the Human Machine Era (LITHME).

 23.02.2023.
 Automation Bias and the Anthropomorphic Connotations of Artificial Intelligence.
-On Filters and Philters.
-FACETS Advanced Seminar in Philosophy of Communication 2022/2023.
+Online talk, On Filters and Philters.
+FACETS Advanced Seminar in Philosophy of Communication 2022/2023, Università di Torino.
+[Watch recording on FACETS-ERC channel »](https://youtu.be/_xuuQPe-VeM?t=6201)

 ### 2022